xFadedxShadow/ArchInstall/README.md

 - [ ] Add support for disk partition & formatting.
 - So far disk partition and formatting is not included in this script so you will have to partition manually before you run the script.

-- [ ] Add pre-defined configuration for desktop enviorments.
+- [ ] Add pre-defined configurations for desktop enviorments.
 -So far this script does not include any configuration presets for desktop enviorments.

 ## Requirements